saparkhan99/fire_detection/README.md

-Model vs. real predictions are in test_data folder.
+Model vs. real predictions are in test_comparisons folder.

 # Weights
 Two types of weights are available.
 The first one in .pt format, which can be used for inference with basic yolo commands on terminal.
 Link: https://drive.google.com/file/d/11GJUhYZ_-L2p3isMonlrf9TQF3Ylz40d/view?usp=share_link